The Pallisers: Reception

 The series followed the dramatisation of John Galsworthy's Forsyte cycle of novels in The Forsyte Saga (1967).
 Both projects share the Victorian time period, the multi-generational narrative and the six-month length of the series.
 Some writers at the time termed it 'Son of Forsyte', although it did not have the impact of the earlier series.
 The series was re-edited to 22 episodes for its 1970s screenings in the United States on PBS.

 Reviewing the series in The Daily Telegraph for its 2015 rebroadcast, Gerald O'Donovan wrote: "In a world where BBC drama tends to be commissioned in taste-testing dribs and drabs of three or six episodes the mere fact that this is a 26-parter seems to imbue The Pallisers with a relaxed, witty confidence that's hard to find in TV drama now".
 However, he concluded that "The Pallisers, for all its pleasures, is a bauble left over from more extravagant TV times."
 Neil Clark, in an article for The Guardian the following year, commended this costume drama as "the best of them all" when it was repeated once more.
 In Clark's opinion: "The Pallisers stands as a reminder of how satisfying television drama can be when writers, producers and directors concentrate on emotion instead of editing, and don't underestimate their audience."

+On the other hand, Sylvia Clayton of The Daily Telegraph was not impressted with the adaptation and give it a negative review.
+She criticised the adaptation for departing from the tone and intentions of Anthony Trollope’s novels.
+She argued that the serial adopted an overly comic approach to Victorian society, which she felt distorted the characters and diminished the moral and emotional subtlety of the original books.
+Although she praised the production's visual design and some performances, she maintained that several scenes and characterisations were mishandled.

+Seán Day-Lewis of The Daily Telegraph was also not impressed with the series and called it "not successful", noting that its production had been affected by a two‑month BBC strike that disrupted drama output.